 See user instructions. (sensabues-user-instructions)

-EB has been developed into a versatile platform that offers users a complete solution to collect, extract, detect and identify non-volatile compounds present in exhaled breath.
-This is a back-to-lab based testing methodology for specimen collection and detection using the analytical technique of high performance liquid chromatography coupled tandem mass spectrometry (HPLC-MS/MS).
+EB has been developed into a versatile platform that offers users a complete solution to collect, package, transport, extract, detect and then identify non-volatile compounds present in exhaled breath.
+This is a back-to-lab based testing methodology using standard chromatographic-mass spectrometric techniques such as LC-MS/MS, GC-MS/MS and HRMS.

-Sensabues has applied for, and been granted, patents for key design features and functional aspects of the EB sampling device, system and method.
+Sensabues has filed applications for, and been granted, patents for key design features and functional aspects of the EB sampling device, system, and method.

-More information on this technology and product, is available to download from the RESOURCES page on this website, including a list of the published technical papers and a list of FAQs.
+More information on this technology and product is available to download from the ‘RESOURCES’ page on this website, including a list of the published technical papers as well as a list of FAQs.